samooth/spaceautobase/README.md

 #### `base.on('error', (err) => { ... })`

-Triggered when an error is triggered while updating the spacebase.
+Triggered when an error is triggered while updating the spaceautobase.

 ### `AutoStore`

-Each spacebase creates a `AutoStore` which is used to create views.
+Each spaceautobase creates a `AutoStore` which is used to create views.
 The store is passed to the `open` function.

 #### `const core = store.get(name || { name, valueEncoding })`

 Load a `Spacecore` by name (passed as `name`). `name` should be passed as a string.

-### `SpacebaseHostCalls`
+### `SpaceAutobaseHostCalls`

 An instance of this is passed to `apply` and can be used to invoke the following side effects on the base itself.

 #### `await host.addWriter(key, { indexer = true })`

-Add a writer with the given `key` to the spacebase allowing their local core to append.
+Add a writer with the given `key` to the spaceautobase allowing their local core to append.
 If `indexer` is `true`, it will be added as an indexer.

 #### `await host.removeWriter(key)`

-Remove a writer from the spacebase.
+Remove a writer from the spaceautobase.
 This will throw if the writer cannot be removed.

 #### `await host.ackWriter(key)`